mozilla/firefox-test-engineering/guide/curve.rst

 Criteria:

 * Mentor 2+ contributors to be Core Contributors
-* develop and maintain a project
+* Develop and maintain a project
-* participate in all areas of the ateam
+* Participate in all areas of the ateam
 * Solve problems by reusing existing projects